fanelenan7/rails-users-sessions-flash-cookies/sessions-intro.md

 Most applications need to keep track of the state of a particular user.
 Is a user logged-in?
 Is there information that is unique to this user's instance of being signed in?

 HTTP is by nature, however, stateless.
+That is, the program is not keeping record of previous interactions.
 Without state, a user would have to identify themselves after every request.
 Our shopping carts in Amazon couldn't keep their contents.

 A session is just a place to store data during one request that you can read during later requests.
 Just like params, the session in ruby is a hash.
 This hash allows us to keep track of this information.
 Today in Rails we will create a new session automatically when a new user signs into an application.